The Wellness & Rundown Tuesday, June 23

 Do I take all of these or pick one?

 Pick one.
 Stacking three supplements at once means you will not know which (if any) is doing anything.
-Most women in their 40s do best starting with the formulation that targets the dominant symptom — glycemic-curve crashes for CitrusBurn, morning heaviness for HepatoBurn, or single-ingredient simplicity for CoQ10.
+Most women in their 40s do best starting with one well-studied mitochondrial cofactor — ubiquinol CoQ10 is the cleanest single-ingredient place to begin — holding everything else steady, and reassessing at week eight.

 What about HRT?